© 2022 GOECO | All rights reserved

-June: the work focuses on identifying new nests, and protecting them from any environmental hazards.
+May/June: The work focuses on identifying new nests, and protecting them from any environmental hazards.
 Specifically, your work may include:

-July/August: this is hatching season so the work involves monitoring and recording the hatchlings from each nest.
+July/August: This is hatching season so the work involves monitoring and recording the hatchlings from each nest.
 Your work may include:

 The volunteer work that is carried out throughout the span of the project is related to environmental education – working the information kiosk for visitors and giving presentations at local campsites or hotels, as well as beach patrols, bamboo harvesting (used to mark and protect the nests), and general maintenance of the site.